perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 5 - Planning and Deploying Patch Management.md

 - Updates can be downloaded once from the Microsoft Update website and stored on the local server to free up internet bandwidth
 - Does not support deployment of non-Microsoft updates
 - **Price:** free for licensed users
+- **Advantages:**
+	- Sysadmins can control the updates to be applied
+	- Clients can be configured to get updates from a local WSUS server instead of downloading them from Microsoft's site - red
 - **Limitation:**
+	- Does not support updates from Microsoft

 ### Microsoft Endpoint Manager
 - Supports management and distribution of Microsoft and non-Microsoft software updates and applications